simon-lammes/SharedExerciseStore/README.md

 To test your component run `npm install` and `npm start`.
 This will open the exercise picker component in the browser where you can pick the exercise that should be displayed and manually tested.

+## Rules and Conventions

+- Tags only use lowercase letters and separate words with an underscore.
+Example: graph_theory
+- The web components tags are prefixed with "exercise-".
+Example: "exercise-multiply-two-with-three"